South Carolina's Equalization Schools 1951-1960

 Elloree Training Elementary School (black), 1954, Elloree

-George Washington Carver Elementary School (black), 1954, Cope
+George Washington Carver Elementary and High School (black), 1954, Cordova

 Nix Elementary School (black), 1957, Orangeburg